talzc/docs/README.rst

   :alt: Documentation Status

 This KoPi Documentation was designed to provide a great reader experience for documentation users on both desktop and mobile devices.
-This theme is used primarily on `Read the Docs`_ but can work with any Sphinx project.